 Non-UK companies are not within the scope of the SORP, although some offshore investment companies share many of the characteristics of Investment Companies and prepare their financial statements in accordance with UK Financial Reporting Standards.
 Although no account has been taken in the preparation of the SORP of any special considerations relating to these entities, to the extent that they share the characteristics of Investment Companies it is not the intention to suggest that they should not comply with the recommendations of the SORP to the extent permitted by accounting standards and their local company law.

-As listed companies, investment companies are required to prepare their consolidated accounts (if any) in accordance with IFRSs (see paragraph 31 below for the position on subsidiary companies).
-With regard to their parent company or solus accounts, these can be prepared in accordance with IFRSs or UK Financial Reporting Standards at the option of the company.
+As listed companies, investment companies are required to prepare their consolidated accounts (if any) in accordance with IFRS (see paragraph 31 below for the position on subsidiary companies).
+With regard to their parent company or solus accounts, these can be prepared in accordance with IFRS or UK Financial Reporting Standards at the option of the company.

 Non-compliance with SORP